 If so, then the FLEX solution is made for you!

 The FLEX solution consists of a PCI Express gateway card, video I/O modules and specific cables to connect the modules to the gateway.

 DELTA-GWY 316-8 is a gateway you plug in a PCI Express slot of your server.
 It features eight ports, on which you connect external modules using specific cables.

-The first three available modules are capture devices handling 3G-SDI, DisplayPort 1.2, and HDMI 2.0.
-Other modules are in development and will complete the family, notably with output devices.
+The current available modules are devices handling 3G-SDI capture, 3G-SDI playout, DisplayPort 1.2 capture, and HDMI 2.0. capture.
+Other modules are in development and will complete the family very soon (contact us for further details).

 Each module is an independent device that manages one or several video channels.

 From the VideoMaster SDK, a module is just seen like a normal PCIe card plugged into your server.

 FLEX-DP 10 – Single DisplayPort 1.2 capture module